LSPs As Global Growth Partners

 More than Translation

 Sometimes change happens overnight, other times in gradual steps.
 For language service providers (LSPs) who have been around the block a few times, it's the latter.
-They have in twists and turns over the years evolved into service and consultancy hubs that provide much more than translation.
-The successful LSPs of tomorrow have been busy adjusting their business models to prepare for the types of business needs buyers have to go global.
+They have in twists and turns over the years evolved into consultancy hubs.
+They are busy finding ways to implement AI to enhance their service offerings.
+The successful LSPs of tomorrow should already have made significant adjustments to their business models to meet buyers' needs.

 Sales Readiness